Fatima Ahmed: Early life

-Fatima Ahmed was born in Phnom Penh, capital of Cambodia, in 1949.
-Her father was a Somali sailor and her mother was of Vietnamese ancestry.
-Because of the civil war in Cambodia, the family of Fatima Ahmed sought shelter in Somalia.
-While they were there, Ahmed was engaged in radio programs, including being a guest speaker at Radio Mogadishu.
-They later on migrated to Italy.
+Fatima Ahmed was born in Phnom Penh, the capital of Cambodia, in 1949.
+Her father was a Somali sailor, and her mother was of Vietnamese Cham ancestry.
+Because of the civil war in Cambodia, Ahmed's family sought shelter in Somalia.
+While they were there, Ahmed was involved in radio programs, including being a guest speaker on Radio Mogadishu.
+They later migrated to Italy.
 In Italy, she was mainly engaged in cultural mediation and as a Vietnamese-language interpreter.

 Biography

 She later became a writer and cultural mediator who actively participated in meetings, seminars, conferences and cultural activities concerning post-colonial identity.
 Her writing was mostly about post-colonial experiences.
 She has collaborated with the EKS & TRA association in literature works as well as dealing with migration.
 Her publications include Il Ritorno, Shanti (for which she received a medal from the Presidency of the Italian Republic) and Gocce di ricordi, which also won literary prizes.
 Aukuí was her first novel.
-She has three children with an Italian husband.
-They have lived in Lake Maggiore since 1989.
+She has three children with her Italian husband.
+They have lived around Lake Maggiore since 1989.